To make moving easier for your beloved pets, here are some things to consider:

 If you don't have the option to ask trusted family or friends to look after your pets, you might place them to a more quiet and safe place such as the bathroom.
 Just put a reminder on the door saying DO NOT ENTER so the removals team won't get surprised when they open the door, and your pets won't escape or get disturbed.

-As soon as you know your new address, make sure you update your cat's or dog's ID tag with up-to-date phone numbers!
+As soon as you know your new address, make sure you update your cat's or dog's microchip details or ID tags with up-to-date phone numbers and addresses!
 In addition, organise a veterinarian’s phone number and address near your new place in case of any emergencies.

 Prepare all your pet’s equipment in a bag so that you can find things easily, should you suddenly need a lead, for example.
 Ensure the bag isn’t loaded onto the removals lorry until the last minute, or even keep it with you in the car in your Moving Day Survival Kit.